LoganathanSekar7627/java-migration-utility-1/README.md

 # java-migration-utility
-Java Migration utility from Java 11 to Java 21
+Utility helping developers in migrating java version of MOSIP modules from Java-11 to Java-21